solana-labs/ecosystem/projects/hapi copy.md

 ---
-slug: bocachica
+slug: "bocachica"
-date: 2021-05-19
+date: "2021-05-19"
-title: Boca Chica
+title: "Boca Chica"
-logline: Boca Chica is a collaboration between the HAPI team and Solana to create one of the main IDO platforms on the Solana blockchain.
+logline: "Boca Chica is a collaboration between the HAPI team and Solana to create one of the main IDO platforms on the Solana blockchain."
 cta: https://www.bocachica.io/
 logo: /img/boca.svg
 category: web3